fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

 Besides the memory requirements for your computation, MATLAB also requires memory for itself.
 The **[qsubfeval](https://github.com/fieldtrip/fieldtrip/blob/release/qsubfeval.m)** and **[qsubcellfun](https://github.com/fieldtrip/fieldtrip/blob/release/qsubcellfun.m)** functions have the option **memoverhead** for this, which is by default 1GB.
 The **memreq** option itself does not have a default value.
 The torque job is started with a memory reservation of **memreq+memoverhead**.
 {% include markup/end %}

-You will get the job ID as the outpu
+You will get the job ID as the output:

     submitting job username_dccn_c004_p23910_b1_j001... qstat job id 1066196.dccn-l014.dccn.nl

     ans =
       username_dccn_c004_p23910_b1_j001

-Note, that Qsubfeval does not return the output of your function to the command window!
+Note, that qsubfeval does not return the output of your function to the command window!
 You only get the job ID.
 Your function thus has to include a command for writing the output on disk.

 You can check the status of your submitted job with qstat command in Linux terminal.